Rhythm in Life and in Popular Art in Sicily

 In fact, the same conditions produced the same tempo typical of the armed marches of the ancient Spartans.
 As they marched to defend themselves, the tribes soon realized that they needed to find a collective rhythm, which transformed a wild horde into a living organism, under a single direction.
 This spontaneously gave rise to the paremiac, the rhythm of the road, which is an acatalectic anapestic dimeter (metrum laconium messeniacum):

 Tyrtaeus found these features in the traditions of the people, as a result of their instincts and feelings.
 He respected them and transfused them into his ardent poetry, with the delicate aesthetic sense of an ancient Greek, for whom art is always deeply rooted in the people’s soul and customs.
+The anvil continues to offer us doubletime rhythms when the smith and two apprentices work together: hammer, sledgehammer, and medium-sized hammer.

 This results in odd rhythms with the most common being the iamb.
 After the usual preparatory movements to establish the unity and speed of the working rhythm, the three workers take it in turns to strike the anvil: